Morantron/underclass/README.md

 Special arguments in methods
 ----------------------------

-There are two special arguments when defining methods: 'self' and '_super'.
+There are two special arguments when defining methods: `self` and `_super`.
 Underclass will look for them and make stuff available for you through this special arguments, but wraps the exposed method in a function so you don't have to care about them when calling methods.

 This special arguments have to be placed at the beginning of your method definition.
 These combinations are possible: